Privacy and cookies policy

 a.
 When you give it to us directly

-For example, personal information that you submit through our website by signing up to our blog or email newsletter, or contacting us to make a donation, or any personal data that you share with us when you communicate with us by email, phone or post.
+For example, personal information that you submit through our website by signing up to our blog or email newsletter, or creating an account or sharing information in an online tool, or contacting us to make a donation, or any personal data that you share with us when you communicate with us by email, phone or post.

 b.
 When we obtain it indirectly